myleen1213/MLCameraApplication/README.md

 # MLCameraApplication
+**SWITCH TO MASTER BRANCH TO VIEW MY CODE

 This Android application allows users to take a photo and uses ML Kit to detect the objects in the photo, label them and display the associated accuracy (confidence) for those objects in a scroll list.

 ## Technologies